idealista/airflow-role/README.md

 ## Getting Started

 These instructions will get you a copy of the role for your ansible playbook.
-Once launched, it will install a [Apache Airflow](https://airflow.apache.org/) server in a Debian or Ubuntu system.
+Once launched, it will install [Apache Airflow](https://airflow.apache.org/) in a Debian or Ubuntu system.

 ### Prerequisites ☑️